Wels catfish: Description

 The wels catfish's mouth contains lines of numerous small teeth, two long barbels on the upper jaw and four shorter barbels on the lower jaw.
 It has a long anal fin that extends to the caudal fin, and a small sharp dorsal fin relatively far forward.
 The wels relies largely on hearing and smell for hunting prey (owing to its sensitive Weberian apparatus and chemoreceptors), although like many other catfish, the species exhibits a tapetum lucidum, providing its eyes with a degree of sensitivity at night, when the species is most active.
 With its sharp pectoral fins, it creates an eddy to disorient its victim, which the predator sucks into its mouth and swallows whole.
 The skin is very slimy.
 Skin colour varies with environment.
 Clear water will give the fish a black color, while muddy water will often tend to produce green-brown specimens.
 The underside is always pale yellow to white in colour.
 Albinistic specimens are known to exist and are caught occasionally.
 With an elongated body-shape, wels are able to swim backwards like eels.

 Wels catfish observed in the Dnieper River.

 The female produces up to 30,000 eggs per kilogram of body weight.
 The male guards the nest until the brood hatches, which, depending on water temperature, can take from three to ten days.
 If the water level decreases too much or too fast the male has been observed to splash the eggs with its tail in order to keep them wet.

-The wels catfish is a long-lived species, with a specimen of 70 years old having been captured during a recent study in Sweden.
+The wels catfish is a long-lived species, with a specimen of at least 70 years old having been captured during a recent study in Sweden.